jimrthy/frereth/apps/log-viewer/README.md

 ## Serious TODO items

+I haven't put much thought into the order yet

+### Go back to CP handshake

+See what happens with these latest changes

+### Rearrange namespaces

+Move more/everything under frereth.apps.

+### Switch to Pedestal

+And re-present my case about websocket auth.

+### Authentication

+#### PAKE

-Need to pull in an SRP library implemented in javascript that's suitable for use in the browser.
+Very tempting to pull in an SRP/OPAQUE library implemented in javascript that's suitable for use in the browser.

 https://github.com/simbo1905/thinbus-srp-npm seems promising.

 See https://clojurescript.org/guides/javascript-modules for hints about how to do this.

+#### That's silly

+Just start with simple Buddy JWE login.
+It's what all the cool kids are doing.

+### Authorization

+Buddy seems like a good starting point

 # License

-Copyright 2018 James Gatannah
+Copyright 2018-2019 James Gatannah

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.